Children

 - Eating and sleeping habits

-- Difficulties in separating from parent(s) – when it has previously been easy
+- Difficulties in separating from parent(s)

 - Not wanting to go to school